lordarthas/jQueryPeanut360/README.md

 ## ToDo

  - Properly check that all images are loaded (and maybe provide the user a callback)
- - Handle mobile swipe events to turn slides
+ - Handle mobile swipe events to turn slides (which should also handle mouse slide events)
+ - Fix "blinking" effect in Firefox which has unknown (to me) reason

 ## License

 MIT License